johnlee1/learn/computer systems/hardware.md

 + Operate: Copy the contents of two registers to the ALU, perform an arithmetic operation on the two words, and store the result in a register, overwriting the previous contents of that register.
 + Jump: Extract a word from the instruction itself and copy that word into the program counter (PC), overwriting the previous value of the PC.

-We say that a processor appears to be a simple implementation of its instruction set architecture, but in fact modern processors use far more complex mechanisms to speed up program execution.
+We say that a processor appears to be a simple implementation of its in- struction set architecture, but in fact modern processors use far more complex mechanisms to speed up program execution.
 Thus, we can distinguish the pro- cessor’s instruction set architecture, describing the effect of each machine-code instruction, from its microarchitecture, describing how the processor is actually implemented.

 ### Main Memory
 The main memory is a temporary storage device that holds both a program and the data it manipulates while the processor is executing the program.
 Physically, main memory consists of a collection of dynamic random access memory (DRAM) chips.
 Logically, memory is organized as a linear array of bytes, each with its own unique address (array index) starting at zero.
 In general, each of the machine instructions that constitute a program can consist of a variable number of bytes.